CS2031-DBP/proyecto-web-mure/README.md

 ### Posts 📝

 Posts on our platform are managed through services that allow creating new posts, retrieving global posts, and user-specific posts, with options to like or dislike them.
-Posts are "separated" into 2 parts, one that contains the musical information and the other the post details.
-In the post information, users can either play the song in the app, go to an album view and listen to some songs, or go to Spotify and enjoy anything they enjoy!
+Posts are divided into two parts: one containing musical information and the other the post details.
+In the post information, users can either play the song in the app, go to an album view and listen to some songs, or go to Spotify to enjoy anything they like!
 Also offers functionality to delete posts, ensuring users have full control over their content.

 ### Social Interaction 💬